ankur-gupta/ankur-gupta.github.io/_posts/2019-04-20-welcome-to-laplacian.md

-# Laplacian
+---
+layout: post
+title: "Welcome to Laplacian!"
+author: "Ankur Gupta"
+categories: journal
+comments: true
+tags: [documentation,sample]
+image: beautiful-city-daylight-210243.jpg
+---

-This theme is made by modifying the beautiful [Lagrange](https://github.com/LeNPaul/Lagrange) theme by Paul Le.
+This theme is based on the beautiful [Lagrange](https://github.com/LeNPaul/Lagrange) theme by Paul Le.
 The modifications add some features that I like personally but may not be liked by everyone.
 Here is a list of modifications, all of which are taken from the [Trio](https://github.com/ankur-gupta/trio) theme.